Teenager Support Groups With Kaizen

-For families with at-risk teens, it can be a struggle to provide lasting improvements with therapy.
-The Beautiful Mind Project believes these teens make much more progress using incremental change.
+The relationship and communication between a parent and teen can be difficult to navigate, especially if the teen is dealing with their own mental health battles.
+The Beautiful Mind Project believes these teens make much more progress by making small changes every day.
 The word Kaizen comes from the Japanese word for “steady, gradual improvement.”

-Through Kaizen, we connect members of our community with cost-free counseling for teenagers and their guardians.
-The program selects eight to ten children to participate in group activities with a licensed counselor.
-Parents also participate, forming groups to talk about raising children with mental illnesses and managing their own psychological well-being.
+Through Kaizen, we connect members of our community with cost-free group counseling for teenagers and their guardians.
+The program selects eight to ten children to participate in a support group.
+In addition, parents also participate with other parents in their own support group.
+Our parent group discusses effective ways to care for their children and how to manage their own mental health.

-Both teenager therapy and counseling for parents are highly effective.
+Parent to parent and child to child support groups are highly effective.
 These sessions can help you identify behavioral triggers, explore tools and techniques to improve mental health, and improve communication between teens and their parents.

 An estimated 49.5% of 12 to 18-year-olds have experienced a mental illness.